 I wrote some great blog posts, but I was not consistent with it.
 I never wanted to be consistent with it.

-I set up “virtual properties”… but never focused in on creating a community with value, or a brand that was providing congruent, widespread content.
+I set up “virtual properties”… but never focused in on building many of them out.

 I changed my brand, but never changed my real money-making focus.
-I never had a firm plan about what all of this was ever going to do for my bottom line.
+Besides continuing to build my newsletter following, I never had a firm plan about what all of this was ever going to do for my bottom line.

 Again, this was me learning about business, and fumbling around with it a bit.